frenchd24/hi4pi_mapper/README.md

   -c COORDS COORDS  RA and Dec to center plots on.
 E.g., '-c ra dec' -s SIZE           Size of zoom-in maps in degrees.
   -v VRANGE VRANGE  What velocity range to use?
-E.g., '-v -150 -40' -f TARG_FILE      Enter a file containing the above information to plot for
+E.g., '-v -150 -40' -f TARG_FILE      Enter the name of a csv file containing the above
-                    multiple targets.
-  --cubes           Enter the name of a csv file containing the above
                     information to plot for multiple targets.
+  --cubes           This option prints out the needed data cubes and does not generate any plots.

 INSTALLING: